Publications

 Alphabetical author order with Amir Goharshady.

-PureLottery studies fair leader election without relying on a decentralized random number generation service, showing how protocol design can still achieve fairness guarantees in blockchain settings.
+PureLottery studies fair leader election without relying on a decentralized random number generation service, but instead leveraging a tournament among interested participants.

 leader electionfairnessblockchains